Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields

+The form of the generators (\ref{Xa}) is appearently non-covariant since this is written in local frames.
+However, in natural frames, they can be rewritten in an equivalent covariant form \cite{ES1},

+which represents the generalization to any representation $\rho$ of the formula given by Carter and McLenaghan for the Dirac field \cite{CML}.
+Note that operators of this type are known from long time being proportional with the Kosmann Lie derivatives associated to the Killing vectors \cite{Kos}.
+Nevertheless, their role in generating CRs on any curved manifold having isometries was demonstrated for the first time just in our theory of external symmetry we present here \cite{ES}.

-The generators (\ref{Xa}) have, in general, point-dependent spin terms which do not commute with the orbital parts.
+The generators (\ref{Xa}) or (\ref{CM}) are the principal conserved observables of the quantum theory which commute with the operators of the field equations resulted from an invariant Lagrangian theory.
+These generators have, in general, point-dependent spin terms which do not commute with the orbital parts.
 However, there are tetrad-gauges in which at least the generators of a subgroup $H \subset I(M)$ may have point-independent spin terms commuting with the orbital parts.
 Then we say that the restriction to $H$ of the CR $T^{(\rho)}$ is {\em manifest} covariant \cite{ES}.
 Obviously, if $H=I(M)$ then the whole rep. $T^{(\rho)}$ is manifest covariant.
 In particular, the linear CRs on the Minkowski spacetime have this property.

+Finally, we must specify that the above definition of the CRs transforming the covariant fields is general, including all the particular cases studied so far.
+Thus the covariant fields with integer spin which are independent on the local frames are just the vectors and tensors of any rank \cite{ES}.
+Any tensor field, $\Theta$, transforms under isometries as $\Theta\to \Theta'=T_{\frak g}\Theta$, according to a tensor representation of the group $S(M)$ defined by the well-known rule in natural frames